AnjaliiYadav/practice/README.md

 ### set up a new conda environment:

-conda create --name env_name python=3.12.4
-conda activate env_name
+conda create --name env_name python=3.12.4 #you can change the version conda activate env_name

 ---vs terminal--